Shady-Data/09-Assembly/01_Debugging/01_Intro to Debugging.md

 `Confirm the things you believe to be true... until you find something that's not true`

+Analyze all of the information we have gathered from the snapshot.
+To do this:
-During this step, we are going to analyze all of the information we have gathered above.
-We are going to confirm conditions, variables, stack allignment, etc. Whenever we find something in code that is producing an output that we did not expect... we need to attempt to figure out why that is happening.
-This often requires us to backstep starting at the first thing we find to be false... until we run into a series of things we find to be true.
-Generally this location in code will often contain the bug.
-Though sometimes... it can be more complicated than that.
+* **Confirm conditions, variables, stack allignment, etc.
+When we find something in code that is producing an output we didn't expect; attempt to discover **Why**.

+This analysis often requires backstepping to the first thing we find to be false and continuing until we run into a series of things we find to be true.
+Generally this location in code contains the bug.
+## Sometimes, it can be more complicated than that.

 We will of course go over many different methods of analyzing and identifying bugs during this chapter.